-Of 1,299 stocks and exchange-traded funds in my analytical universe, 27 broke beyond their 20-day price channels, 15 to the upside and 12 to the downside.
+Of 509 large-cap stocks and exchange-traded funds in my analytical universe, one broke beyond their 20-day price channels, to the upside.

-There are three prospects for trades keyed to earnings under my Volatility Rules.
+Also, there are no prospects for trades coinciding with earnings announcements under my Volatility Rules.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.

 I screen the symbols for historical odds of a profitable signal in the direction of the breakout for the past 12 months.

 For symbols whose odds of success are in the top or bottom thirds, I next screen for 1) suitability of the options grid, including implied volatility of three figures or greater on the strike prices I would need to use to build a position, 2) implied volatility in the 70th percentile or greater of its most recent rise, and 3) the absence of an earnings announcement within the next 30 days.

 -- Tim Bovee, Portland, Oregon, Sept.
 2, 2015

 My trading rules can be read here.

 Tim Bovee, Private Trader tracks the analysis and trades of a private trader for his own accounts.
 Nothing in this blog constitutes a recommendation to buy or sell stocks, options or any other financial instrument.
 The only purpose of this blog is to provide education and entertainment.

 No trader is ever 100 percent successful in his or her trades.
 Trading in the stock and option markets is risky and uncertain.
 Each trader must make trading decision decisions for his or her own account, and take responsibility for the consequences.License